 Feast And Party

-Likewise, many parts of Italy also consider a cotechino or a campione in the dinner – both pork meals as it symbolizes the richness of life.
-Most big cities hosts numerous parties of different varieties – from concerts to musicals to dancing until dawn, offering more varieties within the events itself.
-If you don’t want to watch something live, there are also numerous clubs you can go to during New Years in Italy.
+When you talk about mouthwatering cuisines, Italian food always cuts.
+Italians get together this year with their friends and families for huge feasts.
+One of the famous traditions in Italy is having lentils on the menu for New Year’s Eve dinner.
+Italians believe that lentils are a sign of wealth and good fortune.
+Likewise, many parts of Italy also consider a cotechino or a campione in the dinner—both pork meals that symbolize the richness of life.
+Most big cities host parties of different varieties—from concerts to musicals to dancing until dawn—offering more varieties within the events themselves.
+If you don’t want to watch something live, there are also numerous clubs you can attend during New Year’s in Italy.

 2. Countdown Kisses